stanleyqubit/MWSE/docs/source/guides/metadata.md

 It is highly recommended you provide a metadata file for your mod.
 Not only will it allow users of your mod to be notified if any dependencies are missing, but it will also allow other mods to easily add your mod as a dependency as well.

 The following sections will describe how to make a metadata file for your mod.
+A full example is provided at the end.

 ## Creating a Metadata File